 I recommend mixing for at least 5 minutes to ensure a smoother dough.

-Alternatively, you can mix with hands or a wooden spoon but the loaf might turn out less smooth on the top.
+Alternatively, you can mix with hands or a wooden spoon but the loaf might turn out bumpier on the top.

-The dough will be very sticky but don't add any extra flour to it!
+The dough will be very sticky, don't add extra flour to it!

-Turn the dough onto a floured working surface and shape into a ball.
+Step 4.
+Turn the dough onto a floured working surface and shape it into a ball.
 Grease your hands with some oil to prevent sticking or use extra flour for dusting.

 I like my bread in a batard shape better but you can bake it as a boule, too.